mittulmandhan/java-interview-prep/15 constructors/README.md

 * __Important points to be taken care of when doing constructor overloading:__
   - Constructor calling must be the first statement of constructor in Java.
   - If we have defined one or more explicit constructor then default constructor is not created by the compiler.
   - Recursive constructor calling is not valid in Java since it will create a never ending cycle of recursive calls of the same constructor and superclass constructor will never be called.
-In such case, we will face a _______ error.
+In such case, we will face an error at compile time with error message 'Recursive constructor invocation Box(int)'.
 ````
 public class Box {
   int width, height, depth;